 It's been a little more than twenty years since we took that trip.
 I have been told that today there is a new, safer highway going through those mountains.
 It's been constructed with lots of tunnels and bridges to avoid the sharp turns.
 Also, because of the tunnels, this new highway doesn't have to close down as often during the snowy, icy winter months.
 As recently as ten years ago, it had been too perilous for traffic to go through during winter and the road was closed for about a two month period.

 Epirus is rugged country, and its folk have been toughened by centuries of hardship.
-The cooking is no-nonsense yet versatile; recipes are uncomplicated, consisting a few key ingredients.
+The cooking is no-nonsense yet versatile; recipes are uncomplicated, consisting of a few key ingredients.
 Many contain dairy products, which are plentiful because shepherding is a mainstay occupation in the region.
-The livestock, made up of sheep and goats, graze freely on the large variety of wild grasses, greens and herbs.
-Their milk is used to make excellent cheeses which are popular all over Greece.
+The livestock, mostly made up of sheep and goats, graze freely on the large variety of wild grasses, greens, and herbs.
+Their milk, which carries the taste notes of the various herbs they consume, is used to make excellent cheeses that are popular all over Greece.
 It's interesting to note that "Dodoni Feta," one of the best brands of feta cheese, is made in Epirus.

-4 or 5 tablespoons of olive oil
+3 tablespoons of olive oil

-1 pound pasta such as penne, or this curly type I used.
+8 ounces pasta such as penne, or this curly type I used.
 What is it called?
 I've forgotten its name.

-1 cup white wine
+1/2 cup white wine

 1 clove of garlic, smashed and chopped very well

-1/2 cup heavy cream
+1/4 cup heavy cream

-1/2 cup fresh oregano leaves - reserve about 1 tablespoon for garnish.
+1/4 cup fresh oregano leaves - reserve about 1 tablespoon for garnish.

-1/2 cup grated Parmesan cheese
+1/4 cup grated Pecorino Romano cheese

 freshly ground black pepper, to taste